Boosted second moment method in random regular graphs: Augmented independent sets

 Now consider the induced subgraph over all full-zero vertices.
-We will need that the connected components of this subgraph are finite (almost surely).
-Note that the conditional probability that a given neighbor of a full-zero vertex is also full-zero is equal to $p^{d-1}$.
-Therefore, if the condition

-holds, then the corresponding Galton--Watson process dies out almost surely, and hence we have finite components.
-This condition is always comfortably satisfied whenever $\al$ satisfies the second moment condition.
-Therefore, we may assume that the components are finite.
+We will need that the connected components of this subgraph are finite (almost surely), that is, the corresponding Galton--Watson process dies out almost surely.
+The latter happens if and only if the conditional probability \eqref{eq:cond_full_zero} is at most $1/(d-1)$.
+Next we check that this condition holds (unless $\al$ is too small) so that we may safely assume that the components are finite. \begin{claim} \end{claim} \begin{proof} Note that